AlexKreuch/AlexKreuch-cs-reflection-exp/README.md

+Experimental project that implements a pseudo-command line interface to access C# APIs via the System.Reflection Namespace.
+This is a Unity Project that contains a source file that implements the command line interface.
+The source file could be modified to be included in other types of C\# projects.

 **Workbench** </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is the entry point for the program. </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Commands for this are as follows.    </br>